 Starting therapy can be daunting, especially for those who’ve experienced trauma.
 Going to treatment is a big, courageous step out of your comfort zone.
 But it’s worth it.
 Rest assured that an effective clinician knows Rome wasn’t built in a day.
 They know the best way to eat an elephant is one bite at a time.
 In other words, what’s overwhelming, daunting, and seemingly impossible can be accomplished by taking on a little, reasonably doable amount at a time.
 The right trauma counselor near you won’t rush your sessions or healing process.

-An attentive clinician will be able to recognize your inner strength.
+An attentive clinician will be able to recognize your inner strength through PTSD treatment.
 They’ll support you in ways that cultivate more hope and resilience.
 Wanting you to acknowledge this inner strength and use it to find solutions to your problems, a clinician may decide to utilize trauma-informed practices in a psychotherapy form that’s more positive in theory—like solution-focused brief therapy (stay tuned for next month’s blog on the benefits of this therapy approach for healing trauma).

 Beginning Trauma Counseling in Yakima, Washington or Florida

 When life—or the process of getting it back on track in therapy—feels harder than trying to eat a herd of elephants in one bite or like a constant series of problems every hour, this negatively impacts our mental and emotional health.
 Changes to and declines in how we think, feel, and act because we’re distressed can signal that we need help.
 The right clinician can help us keep our elephant-sized problems in perspective and reflect on our relationship with these elephants and how much power we give them.
 They can help us reframe our goals and the ways we approach eating an elephant or solving daunting problems.
 They can also help you figure out how to redirect obsessive thoughts that dwell on anxieties and traumas.